 Virginia Living Museum (Newport News)

-Science Fun for Kids in Baltimore
+Science Museums for Kids in Baltimore

 Maryland Science Center